 Do I really believe what I say I do about God and who He is?
 Even when I don't feel hopeful, do I trust that He is my strength and my shield?

 Recently my walk with God has been … dry.
 I’ve lacked excitement, joy and hope.
-I think part of it has to do with the fact that 2007 was a somewhat difficult year for me, and it has made me kind of numb to everything.
+I think part of it has to do with the fact that this last year was a somewhat difficult year for me, and it has made me kind of numb to everything.
 Last week our department had an offsite and most of it was spent in personal prayer.
 Honestly, it was difficult for me to get into, but once I did, the Lord did some work on my heart — reminding me that He is good, even when I don’t feel it.

 Now it may surprise you to learn that in His efforts to get permanent possession of a soul, He relies on the troughs even more than on the peaks; some of His special favourites have gone through longer and deeper troughs than anyone else.